Homelessness

 The Housing First Model

-The Housing First model is implemented according to four different principles.
+The Housing First model is implemented according to four principles.

 • Enabling independent living